srijanshetty/notes/Comp/Distributed/models.md

 # Google's Map Reduce
-- An abstraction for parrallel, distributed data tasks.
+- An abstraction for parallel, distributed data tasks.
 - The programmer need only write two functions and a specification object which provides the tuning parameters.
 - Map: take key/values and convert them into intermediate key/values